 Calling all hearing aid users!

-We have just launched a national survey and are hoping to recruit as many hearing aid users as possible.
+We have just launched a survey and are hoping to recruit as many hearing aid users as possible.

 We are looking for participants with a confirmed hearing loss who wear a hearing aid(s) for at least an hour a day.
 This includes those with Bone Anchored Hearing Aids, but not those with cochlear implants as our focus is on hearing aid technology.

 (NB: the survey is open to hearing aid users outside the uk)

 If you are not a hearing aid user yourself, but know someone who might be interested in taking part, please pass the survey link on (http://tinyurl.com/musicandhearingaids)

 Any questions, please get in touch with us on firstname.lastname@example.org

 The survey, which is available in BSL, asks you about your hearing, your hearing aids, the types of music you like, any musical training you may have had, and your experiences of listening to music in different contexts.